Why Domicile Matters for Family Protections

 What This Means for Arizona Families

-For families with roots in Arizona, this statute confirms that the surviving spouse and dependent children can rely on Arizona's homestead allowance ($18,000), exempt property allowance (up to $7,000 in personal property), and family allowance protections.
+This statute confirms key protections for families with roots in Arizona.
+The surviving spouse and minor children can rely on Arizona's homestead allowance ($18,000).
+They can also claim the exempt property allowance (up to $7,000) and a family allowance.

-This is one reason experienced estate planning counsel often recommend that clients update their estate plans after relocating.
-A will or trust drafted in another state may not account for Arizona's specific protections, and confirming domicile helps ensure the right laws govern the estate.
+This is one reason estate planning attorneys often suggest updating plans after a move.
+A will or trust drafted in another state may not account for Arizona's specific protections.